Milwaukee M18 Fuel Sawzall with One-Key Review | 2721-22

-Working around the saw, we find a host a standard features.
+Working around the saw, we find a host of standard features.
 The shoe is adjustable without the need for any tools, you have a standard lockout switch, and there’s a rafter hook.

 The first thing you notice about almost any tool when you pick it up is the weight.
 The Milwaukee M18 Fuel Sawzall with One-Key is fairly heavy, weighing in at just over 7.5 pounds bare.
-We tested it using Milwaukee’s 9.0 amp hour battery which boosted the weight up to 9.94 pounds.
-While that’s pretty heavy, both the DeWalt FlexVolt and Makita 18V X2 were heavier with their batteries installed.
+We originally tested it using Milwaukee’s 9.0 amp hour battery which boosted the weight up to almost 10 pounds.
+However, we like this model best with the 5.0Ah battery, bringing the weight down to a more manageable 9.2 pounds.

-Handle ergonomics are decent, but not phenomenal.
+Handle ergonomics are on par for the course.
 It’s actually tough to make the reciprocating saw that has what I would consider comfortable handle ergonomics.
 Both the D-handle and upper housing handle are fairly standard in shape for this class with some contour to the D-handle.
 The rubber overmold helps with grip and to dampen the vibration slightly.